guel-codes/guel-codes/README.md

 <h1 align="center">Hello There, I'm Miguel ✋🏽</h1>

 <p align="center">
-Currently working in the Esports and gaming industry as a data engineer.
+Currently working in the Esports and gaming industry as a data and software engineer.

 </p>